 - Confirm your thermostat is set to “heat.”

-It may sound crazy, but we get busy and life happens, so it can be easy to miss the simple fixes.
-Not remembering to move over the thermostat can make you think you need furnace repair when really you can remedy the problem with a literal flip of the switch!
+It may sound crazy, but we are always running and life happens, so it can be easy to miss the simple fixes.
+Not remembering to move over the thermostat can make you believe you need furnace repair and installation when really you can remedy the problem with a literal flip of the switch!

 - Check your furnace switch.

 On the topic of switches, make sure your furnace switch is moved to the up, or “on” position.
-Like we said, an easy miss, especially when you remember this switch isn’t one you might look at daily.
-Most units have built-in delays so give it a few minutes for your furnace to get going before panicking about calling our furnace repair man.
+Again, an easy miss, especially when you remember this switch isn’t one you might look at daily.
+Most units have built-in delays so make sure when you turn on your furnace you give it a few minutes to get going before panicking about calling our furnace repair man.

 You should replace your home’s air filters around every three months to help your furnace run more efficiently and put off any furnace repair work.
-An unclean air filter is one of the most typical reasons for poor performance in furnaces, and they can also be a breeding ground for illness causing microbes and cause you and your loved ones to become sick.
+An unclean air filter is one of the most typical reasons for decreased performance in furnaces, and they can also be a breeding ground for illness causing microbes and cause you and your loved ones to become sick.
 Change your filter to keep both your furnace and your family healthy.
+You can also schedule yearly maintenance with Aramendia Plumbing and have a thorough furnace cleaning as part of your check up.

 - Check the circuit breaker.